So, if you had to choose–what is the one thing–the dish that means Thanksgiving to your family?

 8oz.
 Cool Whip

-Prepare the Jello according to directions.
-While it’s cooling, pour drained fruit into a large bowl.
-Add 2/3 of the jello the fruit mixture.
+Drain all the fruit into a large bowl or trifle dish and save the juice.
+Prepare the Jello according to the directions–except use some of the juice in place of the cup of cold water.
+Add 2/3 of the warm jello to the fruit mixture, Add the pinch of cinnamon and stir.
 Pour the remainder of the Jello into a shallow Pyrex dish.
 Chill both Jellos until set.
 Just before serving take out the Pyrex Jello and drag a table knife through it in a checkerboard-type pattern.
 Scoop Cool Whip into a small bowl.
 Lift the cut up Jello out and fold it gently into the Cool Whip.
 Spoon the Jello topping onto the fruity Jello and serve to your guests.

 You never know when you’ll be starting a new tradition in your family!